 On September 19, you get a full pass to dress your cat up like Jack Sparrow and post it to social media for all your friends to see.
 Get creative with homemade hook hands, eyepatches, peg legs (of course keep your cat’s safety the top priority) and have a quick photo shoot.

 It’s not often you get to throw a party with a theme as unique as today’s celebration.
-Bring out the grogg, don’t forget the treats for the feline friends and spend your evening grunting and growling and cursing the landlubbers — all in a cat-like tone, of course.
+Bring out the grogg and catnip and spend your evening cursing the landlubbers — all in a cat-like tone, of course.

 The real treasure of the day is to raise awareness about pet and cat overpopulation.
-So while the pirates of lore may not have been as keen on giving a cat a nice, warm, dry home, you certainly can.
-Look into your local shelters to learn more.
+So, while the pirates of lore may not have been as keen on giving a cat a nice, warm, dry home, you certainly can.
+Search your local shelters to learn more.